-A window forming part of a barrier is not required to comply with AS/NZS 1170.1 as it is exempted by 3.9.2.3(d).
+A window forming part of a barrier is not required to comply with AS/NZS 1170.1 as it is exempted by 3.9.2.3(e).
 However, a window serving as a barrier must comply with the glazing assembly provisions of AS 2047 or AS 1288.
 These provisions consider the wind loading on the glass and human impact requirements.

-(e) For floors more than 4 m above the surface beneath, any horizontal elements within the balustrade or other barrier between 150 mm and 760 mm above the floor must not facilitate climbing.
+(f) For floors more than 4 m above the surface beneath, any horizontal elements within the barrier between 150 mm and 760 mm above the floor must not facilitate climbing.